-I would add, however, that there are also advantages to explicitly framing this as a hypothesis test rather than the informal interpretation of a confidence interval.
+I would add, however, that there can also be advantages to explicitly framing this as a hypothesis test rather than the informal interpretation of a confidence interval.
 First, it encourages researchers to explicitly commit to a specific $\delta$ while the study is being designed, rather than simply obtaining an estimate of the effect and then comparing it to candidate $\delta$ 's post hoc.
 Second, it requires researchers to think carefully about the direction of the test and the desired $\alpha$ -level, whereas simply invoking a 95% confidence interval implicitly uses a two-tailed test and $\alpha = 0.05$ , which may not be best suited to the research question.

 Finally, it is also important to stress that history provides us with several examples of how authors will view their data through rose-tinted glasses when quantitative statistical safeguards are removed.
-For instance, when Basic and Applied Social Psychology banned p-values, authors were found to overstate their conclusions well beyond what would have been considered if "statistical significance" had been a benchmark (Fricker Jr. et al., 2019).
-In sport and exercise science, "magnitude-based inference" was leveraged as a niche method that allowed authors to interpret differences as meaningful when they had very little statistical support (e.g., p's > 0.25) (Lohse et al., 2020; Sainani, 2018; Sainani et al., 2019).
-Statistical significance in an NHST does not necessarily need to be the benchmark nor 0.05 the default value (Amrhein & Greenland, 2018; Benjamin et al., 2018; Lakens et al., 2018; McShane et al., 2019), but it is always important to have a statistically sound framework for dealing with uncertainty.
+For instance, when Basic and Applied Social Psychology banned p-values, authors were found to overstate their conclusions well beyond what would have been considered if "statistical significance" had been a benchmark.
+In sport and exercise science, "magnitude-based inference" was leveraged as a niche method that allowed authors to interpret differences as meaningful when they had very little statistical support (e.g., p's >0.25).27-29 Statistical significance in an NHST does not necessarily need to be the benchmark nor 0.05 the default value30-33, but it is always important to have a statistically sound framework for dealing with uncertainty.

-Virtues of hypothesis testing
+Virtues of Hypothesis Testing

 One of the great virtues of null hypothesis significance testing is Type I error control while making minimal assumptions about the nature of the data or the world at large.
-If we set $\alpha = 0.05$ , then we can be confident we will only get data greater than or equal to what we observed 5% of the time when the null is true.
+If we set $\alpha=0.05$ , then we can be confident we will only get data greater than or equal to what we observed 5% of the time when the null is true.
 Importantly, this works for a wide range of statistics and types of tests, including F- and $\chi^2$ -statistics that have multiple degrees of freedom from models asking questions about multiple effects simultaneously.
 For instance, in a randomized controlled trial with three arms, I could conduct an omnibus F-test and obtain a p-value to see if there is any evidence of a difference between groups overall, before conducting additional post-hoc tests to compare specific groups.
 This situation is not covered by the Editorial and the Editorial's confidence interval alternative is not easily applied here, although one could plausibly adjust the width of the confidence intervals to control for multiple comparisons.